Becheler/OSG_EGGS_CRUMBS/README.md

-# OSG_EGGS_CRUMBS

-Scripts and configuration files used to get the following running on Open-Science-Grid:
+# What does this do:

+Perform a spatially explicit ABC analysis, running on Open-Science-Grid and using the following simulation resources:

 - quetzal-CoalTL
 - quetzal-EGGS
 - quetzal-CRUMBS
+- decrypt

-# Input
+# User input

 The following input files are defined by the user and should be placed in the `input_files` folder: